 - Trusts allow for a great deal of control to plan for several different situations

 - They allow you to customize the when/where/how/who of the distribution of your assets

 - Trusts are much harder to challenge, making it less likely for loved ones to deal with a litigious dispute

 With trusts providing much more in-depth control over your assets, they do take more time to draft and formalize.
 With the amount of administration they require, it is always wise to seek professional services when pursuing the creation of a trust.

-- Simple power of attorney – the ability to make decisions on behalf of an individual while they are still alive and mentally competent, expiring when the principal passes away or becomes incapacitated
+- Simple – The ability to make decisions on behalf of an individual while they are still alive and mentally competent, expiring when the principal passes away or becomes incapacitated

-- Durable power of attorney – the individual can perform the same functions as simple power of attorney, but will still remain active when the principal becomes incapacitated
+- Durable – The individual can perform the same functions as simple power of attorney, but will still remain active when the principal becomes incapacitated

-- Springing power of attorney – is only activated when an individual becomes incapacitated, usually by authorization of a doctor, and automatically expires when the principal passes or is no longer incapacitated
+- Springing – Only activated when an individual becomes incapacitated, usually by authorization of a doctor, and automatically expires when the principal passes or is no longer incapacitated

-- Healthcare/medical power of attorney – gives the designated individual the ability to make decisions of medical care for the principal, within the parameters set by the principal, should they become incapacitated
+- Healthcare/medical – Gives the designated individual the ability to make decisions of medical care for the principal, within the parameters set by the principal, should they become incapacitated

-- Business/financial power of attorney – authorizes the designated individual to make business or financial decisions, within the parameters set by the principal, should they become incapacitated
+- Business/financial – Authorizes the designated individual to make business or financial decisions, within the parameters set by the principal, should they become incapacitated

 The state of New Mexico does not have an estate or inheritance tax, but it does not mean taxes won’t show up.
 An individual’s inheritance can be seen as a modification to a taxpayer’s income and can be subject to be taxed that way.